mcallara/msdp-book/intro.md

 ## How this course was born
 My role as a tech lead and portfolio manager, responsible for several products, drove me to find and share tools that could help our team work smarter and more effectively.
 I focused on making sure these tools were easy for everyone to use and encouraged teams to adopt them.

 This course is designed to benefit those with academic backgrounds unrelated to software development.
-We will explore key topics, from code management with Git to testing and debugging strategies, to equip students with tools and techniques that will make them enjoy their work alone or as part of a software development team.
+We will explore key topics, from code management with Git to testing and debugging strategies, to equip students with tools and techniques that will hopefully make them enjoy their work alone or as part of a software development team.

 ## Are software development practices still relevant?